composer/composer/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md

 composer/installers determined location.

 > **Note:** You cannot use this to change the path of any package.
 This is only
-> applicable to packages that require `composer/installers`.
+> applicable to packages that require `composer/installers` and use a custom type
+> that it handles.